 It is also important to note that even if you fail the interview or the post-interview test, we'll do our best to give you feedback on where things went wrong and what (we think) you should work on.
 Don't give up!
 Go back, recalibrate, study

-and re-apply in six months!
+and re-apply in three months!
 We are not going anywhere.
 We want you to succeed.